gruntwork-io/docs/docs/pipelines/security/audit-log.md

 }
 ```

+Due to the 64 character limit for STS session names, we do not include the originating repository.
+To determine the originating repo, you can search repositories for commits containing the user and branch/PR-number combination, or reach out to the GitHub user directly.

 Combined with a [query service](#querying-data), you can use data from CloudTrail to perform analytics on usage of Gruntwork Pipelines in your AWS accounts.

+### Who gets logged

+Pipelines uses a naming scheme that combines the GitHub user who triggered the Pipelines [Action](../overview/actions.md) and the pull request or branch from which the action was initiated.
+Pipelines will set the AWS STS session name according to the following format: `<GitHubUserName>-via-GWPipelines@(PR-<PullRequestNumber>|<branch name>)`.

+Pipelines runs Pipelines Actions when a pull request is opened, updated, re-opened, or merged to the deploy branch (e.g., main).
+The naming scheme will use different values for pull request events and pushes to the deploy branch (e.g., merged PRs).

+When Pipelines is run in response to a pull request event, the user that created the most recent commit on the branch will be used in the log, in addition to the pull request number assigned by GitHub.
+For example, if the user `SomeUserInYourOrg123` created a pull request that was given the number `123` by GitHub, the resulting session name would be `SomeUserInYourOrg123-via-GWPipelines@PR-123`.

+When Pipelines is run in response to a pull request being merged, the user that performed the merge (e.g., the user who clicked the `merge` button on the pull request) will be used in the log in addition the to deploy branch (e.g., `main`).
+For example, if the user `SomeUserInYourOrg123` merged a pull request to your deploy branch named `main` the session name would be `SomeUserInYourOrg123-via-GWPipelines@main`

 ## Where you can find logs